swcarpentry/git-novice/05-history.md

 > *   Restore old versions of files.

-As we saw in the previous lesson, we can refer to commits by their identifiers, but even the short ones do not spring trippingly from the tongue.
+As we saw in the previous lesson, we can refer to commits by their identifiers.
+You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.
-Much of the time, we'll be working on some revisions, and when we want to refer back to something in a previous commit, it might be nice not to have to look up the identifier.
-The clever Git people thought so, too, so you can refer to the _most recent commit_ by using `HEAD`.

 We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
 Before we start,